Effective MARCH 1, 2019

 - The disclosure is reasonably necessary for the establishment or defense of legal claims;

-- The transferee provides an adequate level of protection for the personal data within the meaning of the Data Directive or has agreed in writing to provide an adequate level of protection for the personal data consistent with the options provided in the Data Directive for transfers pursuant to written agreements;
+- The transferee provides an adequate level of protection for the personal data within the meaning of GDPR or has agreed in writing to provide an adequate level of protection for the personal data consistent with the options provided in GDPR for transfers pursuant to written agreements;

 - In the event of a sale or transfer of assets in connection with an acquisition, merger, reorganization, sale or bankruptcy, Lighthouse reserves the right to make such disclosure upon providing notice to the law firm and/or corporate clients for whom such data is being held.

-Lighthouse limits disclosure of personal data to employees and other EU-US Privacy Shield and US-Swiss Safe Harbor participants that have a specific business purpose for collecting, maintaining and processing such personal data.
+Lighthouse limits disclosure of personal data to employees and other EU-US Privacy Shield and Swiss-US Privacy Shield participants that have a specific business purpose for collecting, maintaining and processing such personal data.
 Lighthouse may disclose personal data as required by law or regulation.
 Lighthouse may also disclose personal data to law enforcement officials in response to a lawful request made pursuant to national security interests or law enforcement requirements.
 Lighthouse acknowledges its potential liability in cases of its onward transfer of personal data to third parties that do not meet the criteria set forth in the above paragraph.

 Lighthouse takes reasonable precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-Our security measures include physical, electronic, workflow and managerial protocols to safeguard and secure the personal data we process.
+Lighthouse’s security measures include physical, electronic, workflow and managerial protocols to safeguard and secure the personal data Lighthouse processes.

 Lighthouse processes personal information only in ways that are compatible with the purpose for which the data was collected or subsequently authorized by the individual.
 Lighthouse will take reasonable steps to ensure information is relevant to its intended use and remains accurate, complete and current.